kevinlizarazo/reportingris4e2022/content/article/3a-geoscience-graduate-students-and-a-global-pandemic.md

 ![](../../static/images/3a2.jpg)

-For students like Nandita Kumari, New Mexico is a time to start anew and make up for forgotten fieldwork time.
+For students like Nandita Kumari, New Mexico is a place to start anew and make up for forgotten fieldwork time.

 One of the prospects of fieldwork is its in-person interaction — traveling, meeting with scientists, and sharing data.
 It is a crucial element of programs like geology, earth, and life sciences.
 These opportunities, however, had come to a halt due to the COVID-19 pandemic.